 Home based in the Silicon Valley, Marenco has consulted with many companies seeking to further audio and musical interests.
 Her conception of Liquid Live continues to be used by Liquid.com, the download division of Walmart.com.
 Recently, she has consulted with Unbound Technology, a cutting-edge enterprise combining affinity networking, cell phone technology and internet audio.
 In 2005, she coordinated efforts of Abeo Corporation with the Telluride Bluegrass Festival to provide the entire festival grounds with free wireless internet access.

 Many of Marenco’s innovations take place at OTR Studios, long a staple in the Bay Area community known for high quality acoustic recordings as well as unusual electronic music.
 She was a pioneer of digital recording in the mid 80’s and continues to experiment with new technologies such as Direct Stream Digital, SACD and DTS while supporting classic methods of recording.
 OTR has recorded over 400 artist album projects during the last 15 years.
 Marenco continues to beta-test audio products as she had done for Liquid Audio, Mackie, Tascam, Millennia, Studer and NHT.
 Young bands, engineers and technicians of various disciplines hone their skills at OTR.
 Marenco spreads her industry knowledge as a regular writer for EQ magazine.
 She provides interviews for radio and print, sits on industry panels and teaches college workshops.
-She has served on the NARAS Board of Governors and the Board of Directors of George Coates Performance Arts, represented various organizations on industry panels (AES, NARM, AFIM, Folk Alliance) and created fund raising events for Art into Action (an environmentally pro active non-profit organization).
+She has served on the NARAS Board of Governors, the Music Advisory Board of University of the Pacific and Foothill College, the Board of Directors of George Coates Performance Arts, represented various organizations on industry panels (AES, NARM, AFIM, Folk Alliance) and created fund raising events for Art into Action (an environmentally pro active non-profit organization).

 In earlier years, Marenco composed music for film and television including commercial spots for Nissan and AT&T. Prior to her work in engineering she performed and toured with many jazz legends, orchestras and her own electronic ensemble.
 She has a multi-instrumental musical background studying and teaching piano, oboe and sitar as well as being educated in classical, jazz, ethnomusicology, acoustics and composition.